Middle School

 Overview

-Subject and main lesson topics call upon the growing child to use their hands, heart, and head to deepen their studies of the natural world and the history of man, and are asked to use their budding observations and developing critical thinking skills to expand their knowledge and understanding of the world in which they live.
+Subject and main lesson topics call upon the growing child to use their hands, heart, and head to deepen their studies of the natural world and the history of humanity.
+They are increasingly asked to use their developing observational and critical thinking skills to expand their knowledge and understanding of the world in which we live.

 Main Lesson and Language Arts

 The fifth grade is the golden year of childhood, a keystone year for the growing pre-adolescent.
-It is a time where the child has an inner balance, strength and confidence before the turbulence of adolescence arrives.
-The growing child is met with deep and meaningful subjects to provide a cradle for the development of their growing consciousness.
-Mythological stories of ancient Persia, Greece and India are woven throughout the curriculum, and in fifth grade, more formal, focused historical studies begin.
-Egyptian and North American cultures and customs are studied in many areas of the curriculum through stories and various activities.
-Along with the well-loved mythological stories, many aspects of Greek history are explored, including the Greek Games, city states, great heroes, and the origins of mathematics, history, and art.
-Science curriculum is enlivened with the study of the plant kingdom, and Botany studies include the exploration of fungi, algae, monocots, dicots, and photosynthesis.
+It is a time where the child has an inner balance, strength and confidence before the turbulence of puberty becomes a dominant developmental force.
+The growing child is met with deep and meaningful subjects of study to provide a cradle for the development of their growing consciousness.
+Mythological stories of ancient China, India, Persia, Mesopotamia, Egypt and Greece are woven throughout the curriculum, and in fifth grade, more formal, focused historical studies begin.
+Along with the well-loved mythological stories, many aspects of history are explored, including the Greek Games, city states, great heroes, and the origins of mathematics, history, and art.
+Stories and customs of Native American cultures bring a greater understanding of (ethno) Botany and North American Geography, and the science curriculum is enlivened by the study of the plant kingdom in our Botany blocks.

 Mathematics

-In math, fifth graders focus on the study of decimals, and continue to reinforce and expand upon their basic skills learned in years prior.
-Particular reinforcement of fractions, mixed numbers, conversion of decimals to fractions and fractions to decimals is practiced.
-An introduction to plane geometry and discoveries made by Greek and Egyptian mathematicians are brought.
-Geometric forms found in nature and a concrete experience of the Pythagorean Theorem is introduced for the first time.
+In math, fifth graders focus on the study of decimals while continuing to reinforce and expand upon the skills learned in previous years.
+Particular reinforcement of fractions, mixed numbers, and conversion of decimals to fractions and fractions to decimals is practiced.
+An introduction to freehand geometry and exploration of discoveries made by Greek and Egyptian mathematicians are brought.
+Geometric forms found in nature and a concrete experience of the Pythagorean Theorem are introduced.

 Subject Classes and Special Activities

-Speech, poetry, singing, diatonic flute/recorder and drama continue with further mastery and more advanced exercises.
-Our subject classes in fifth grade include Handwork, Woodwork, Strings, Modeling, Painting, Games, Eurythmy, and Spanish.
-Students participate in the Pentathlon, a grade specific, special event that combines fifth grade Greek studies curriculum with their movement class.
+Speech, poetry, singing in two-part harmony, diatonic flute/recorder and drama continue with further mastery and more advanced exercises.
+Our subject classes in fifth grade include Handwork, Woodwork, Strings, Modeling, Painting, Games, and Spanish.
+Students participate in the Pentathlon, in which the child becomes an ancient Greek for the day and brings geometry into their athletic movements, competing in order to honor the gods and their city state.
+This event is a joyful gathering of several Waldorf 5th grades in our area.

 Main Lesson and Language Arts

-The sixth grade student is at the dawn of pre-adolescence.
-At this age, Waldorf curriculum is focused on the encouragement of healthy social dynamics, cultivating individuality and confidence, and providing challenging and engaging academics.
-In main lesson, the students study various subjects, including the rise and fall of ancient Rome, astronomy and geology, physics, economics and much more; throughout these subjects, the themes of order, polarites, and law are woven to meet the child at this complex developmental phase.
-Sixth grade curriculum becomes more focused, formed, and direct in many ways, but as in the lower grades, mathematics, science, and history are enlivened with movement, discussion, art, and dynamic activities.
+The sixth grade student stands at the dawn of adolescence.
+At this age, the Waldorf curriculum is focused on the encouragement of healthy social dynamics, cultivating individuality and self-confidence, and providing challenging and engaging academics.
+In main lesson, the students study various subjects, including the rise and fall of ancient Rome, astronomy and geology, physics, economics and much more; throughout these subjects, the themes of order, inquiry into the depths of the Earth the starry skies, and law are woven to meet the child at this complex developmental phase.
+As in the lower grades, mathematics, science, and history are enlivened with movement, discussion, art, and dynamic, hands-on activities.

 In language arts, students are guided through intensive projects that require multi-paragraph, structured essays, and also learn to write persuasive, narrative, expository, and descriptive written pieces.
-Grammar rules are further reinforced and reviewed, and new topics, such as predicates, subjects, direct and indirect objects are introduced as well.
+Grammar rules are further reinforced and reviewed, and new topics, such as identifying subjects and predicates and direct and indirect objects are introduced as well.
 Quality pieces of literature are read, recited and studied, including poetry, ballads, tales of chivalry, biographies and more.
 In general, the sixth grader self-generates a large portion of main lesson work, and often, different grading techniques are used by the teacher to bring a sense of order, expectation, and standard to class work.

 Mathematics

 Geometry and economics are brought in main lesson by the class teacher.
 For the first time, students use a compass and straightedge to construct different geometric forms, and in economics, classes explore the concepts of business math, including the origins of money, banking, and interest.
 In these blocks, vocabulary is expanded, and the curriculum is reinforced with the studies of cause and effect, order, and precision.
-In sixth grade at Davis Waldorf School, math classes are no longer taught by the main lesson teacher, but are instead taught by the math specialist throughout the week as a subject class.
+In sixth grade at Davis Waldorf School, a math specialist teaches mathematics throughout the week as a subject class.
 The sixth grader intensely studies the relationship and conversion between decimals, fractions, and percentages, the metric system, and more, leading into simple algebra.

 Subject Classes and Activities

 Art and music are an important and ever-present aspect of sixth grade.
-Charcoal, pastel, and watercolor painting are regularly incorporated into the curriculum.
+Charcoal and pastel drawing and watercolor painting are regularly incorporated into the curriculum.
 Individual style is developed, and teachers aim to include artistic activities that speak to the inner development of the budding pre-adolescent child.
-In music, recorder, both soprano and alto, are taught in main lesson, and students may choose to continue with their stringed instrument in the orchestra or join the band program.
-Our subject classes in sixth grade include Handwork, Woodwork, Strings or Beginning Band, Art, Games, Eurythmy, Math and Spanish.
-Students have the opportunity to participate in our athletics program, which includes Basketball and Flag Football.
+In music, recorder, both soprano and alto, are taught in main lesson, and students may choose to continue with their stringed instrument in the orchestra or join the music program.
+Our subject classes in sixth grade include Handwork, Woodwork, Strings or Music, Art, Games, Math and Spanish.
+Students have the opportunity to participate in our athletics program, which includes seasons of volleyball, basketball, and soccer.

 Main Lesson and Language Arts

 Seventh graders are eager to explore, debate, and be newly challenged in their academics.
-This time in development can be a tumultuous, as so much is changing and transforming for them physically, emotionally and spiritually.
-With all of this to consider, the class teacher aims to use the curriculum to meet the child at their place in development, and works to inspire, provoke critical thinking, and raise standards in an appropriately challenging and engaging manner.
-The Renaissance, Reformation, and Age of Exploration are studied in-depth, and these blocks provide ample opportunity for questions, debates, and discussions around how the consequences of these time periods have manifested today in the modern world.
-The vase continent of Africa is explored, and students are often assigned a country project that allows for deeper study into ancient cultures, customs, and language.
+This time in a young person’s development can be tumultuous, as so much is changing and transforming for them physically, emotionally and spiritually.
+With all of this to consider, the Class Teacher aims to use the curriculum to meet the child at their place in development and works to inspire, provoke critical thinking, and raise standards in an appropriately challenging and engaging manner.
+The Renaissance, Reformation, and World Exploration are studied in-depth, and these blocks provide ample opportunity for questions, debates, and discussions around how the consequences of these time periods have manifested today in the modern world.
+The vast continent of Africa is explored, and students are often assigned a country project that allows for deeper study of ancient cultures, customs, and language.
 Science blocks include chemistry, physiology, and physics, and students are stretched to use their observational and thinking skills to make conclusions about the laws of nature.
-Topics in these blocks include combustion, acids and bases, simple machines, and nutrition.
+Topics in these blocks include combustion, acids and bases, simple machines, physiology, and nutrition.

 Mathematics